Google GCP-AGWA Certification Exam Syllabus

 - Enabling AppSheet for an organization or specific OUs.

 Using Google Vault for eDiscovery and data retention.
-Considerations include: - Identifying the differences between Gmail content compliance and DLP rules.
+Considerations include: - Identifying use cases for archive user licenses when retaining data.

 - Creating and configuring automatic DLP rules and actions based on content detectors (e.g., credit card numbers, personally identifiable information) or regular expressions.